Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Results

 \textbf{Parameter space for various reheating temperatures.} In Fig.~\ref{fig:results-ALPs-reheating-temperature}, we show the resulting combined BBN+CMB limits for various reheating temperatures: $\Treh = 5\mev$ (lowest possible reheating temperature ~\cite{Hasegawa:2019jsa,Barbieri:2025moq}), $\Treh = 200\gev$ (slightly above sphaleron freeze-out~\cite{DOnofrio:2014rug}), $\Treh = 10^{10}\gev$ (a temperature where thermal leptogenesis could still be effective~\cite{Giudice:2003jh}).
 The line with $\Treh = 5\mev$ leads to the irreducible bound~\cite{Langhoff:2022bij}.
 Interestingly, for the domain $10 \,{\rm GeV}\lesssim \Treh \lesssim 1\,{\rm TeV}$, we see an island around $m_a \in [0.5 \,,10]\gev$ and $\tau_a \in [0.1 \,,10]\,{\rm s}$, coming primarily from \yp bounds.
-This is a new result from our study, stemming from the fact that we included the effects of rare hadronic decays in the BBN evolution.
+This is a new result from our study, stemming from the fact that we included the effects of rare hadronic decays in the BBN evolution {(recall the discussion in Sec.~\ref{sec:BBN-chain-details})}.

 \textbf{Parameter space for generic relics decaying into photons.} In Fig.~\ref{fig:results-Y-tau-plane}, we cast our results in terms of the mass ($m_X$), lifetime ($\tau_X$), and yield $Y_X$ at $T = 20\mev$ of a generic relic $X$ that decays into two photons, having also a sub-dominant decay mode into charged pions.
-To make it interpretable as the ALP parameter space, for each mass $m_{X}$, we aligned the pionic branching ratio according to our calculation in Section~\ref{sec:methodology}; we also show iso-contours of the abundance that would be obtained if this particle was an ALP, given a reheating temperature.
-The panels clearly show the important impact of considering the rare decays of these particles into hadrons, as the limits can be strengthened by $\sim 6$ orders of magnitude in the yield depending upon mass and lifetime.
-These panels also allow us to easily understand the island found in Fig.~\ref{fig:results-ALPs-reheating-temperature} for $\Treh = 200\gev$.
+To make it interpretable as the ALP parameter space, for each mass $m_{X}$, we aligned the pionic branching ratio according to our calculation in Section~\ref{sec:methodology}; we also show iso-contours of the abundance that would be obtained if this particle were an ALP, given a reheating temperature.

+The panels clearly show the important impact of considering the rare decays of these particles into hadrons{.
+In particular, the top left panel shows that without hadronic decays, the $Y_{p}$, ${\rm D/H}$ constraints are at the level of the \neff region, because they all are controlled by the ALP energy density (recall a discussion in Sec.~\ref{sec:cosmoeffects}).
+Including the hadronic decays makes the BBN constraints only weakly sensitive to the ALP energy density.
+Even for tiny $\text{Br}_{X\to\pi}\sim 10^{-2}$, the bounds may get strengthened by six orders of magnitude, depending upon mass and lifetime.} These panels also allow us to easily understand the island found in Fig.~\ref{fig:results-ALPs-reheating-temperature} for $\Treh = 200\gev$.